Get all the latest data for Tivat

 Which neighborhoods have the fastest rising property prices in Tivat as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Tivat are Porto Montenegro and its Synchro Yards extension, Donja Lastva, and Seljanovo.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Tivat are Porto Montenegro (including the new Synchro Yards district), Donja Lastva, and the Luštica Bay and Radovici corridor on the Tivat municipality's outer edge.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Tivat.